Guide: 5 easy steps for a successful Change Management ProcessBlog / July 13, 2022 / with Alexander Straub

 The center of Kotter’s model lies in the communication of change.

 Since two of the main problems, why change in organizations does not succeed, are often the resistance of the employees, as well as the falling back into old habits.
 For the prevention of both of these problems, the right communication is crucial.

 DO YOU NEED A CHANGE MANAGEMENT STRATEGY?

 Absolutely yes.
 Of course, some changes come easily to us, and accompanying this change would somehow have something absurd about it.
 However, the more complex the change, the more critical change management becomes.
-Complexity refers to the significance of the change is and how long the “old” behavior was practiced.
+Complexity refers to the significance of the change and how long the “old” behavior was practiced.
 If I learn how to apply for leave today, I can easily do it differently tomorrow.
-But if I have always applied for leave in the same way for five years, the first application in the new employee portal with the changed leave application process can be irritating and takes longer.
+But if I have always applied for leave in the same way for five years, the first application in the new employee portal with the changed leave application process can be irritating and take longer.

 CHANGE THE MINDSET FOR CHANGED BEHAVIOR

 If, in addition to new behavior, a new mindset is required – as is currently the case with agile leadership – it takes significantly more energy and time to change behavior and make it the norm.
 However, I first have to learn to trust my employees so that I can stop controlling everything and everyone.
 Hence, a poster in the lift alone is only of little help.

 ACCOMPANYING THE CHANGE MANAGEMENT PROCESS ALONG THE CHANGE CURVE